lenesk/sokolova.dk/studieprove-online-course.md

 # Online forberedelse til Studieprøven - C1 Studieprøven Prep Course (8-10 students)

-You can find more information about and samples of the exam tasks in some of my blog posts: https://sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven
+You can find more information about and samples of the exam tasks in some of my [blog posts](https://sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-studieprøven)

 12.01.-06.04.2022| Wednesdays 18:45-21:00 (Copenhagen)| 36 lessons/12 weeks <a class="btn" href="https://elenasokolova.podia.com/online-forberedelse-til-studieproven-danish-c1/buy"> Enroll & pay 5100 DKK </a>